DevMountain/mini-paint/README.md

 All of our code will live within this piece of code.

 - Make it so that when we click on a pixel, it changes to white
-  - Notice in the our index.html file each div has the class of 'box'
+  - Notice in our index.html file each div has the class of 'box'
   - We can use this box class as our selector.
 This gives us a way to touch our DOM

 ``` javascript